jwang93/Tez/benchmarks/benchmark 1/README.md

-#Benchmark 2
+#Benchmark 1
-This benchmark tests the aggregation function AVG(), running it over three datasets.

 **Background**:
-The idea for this workload came from the question of whether there was any correlation between being overweight and coming from a densely populated area.
-The hypothesis was that if you came from a less densely populated area, you would be more predisposed to drive as a method of transportation as opposed to walking / biking.
-For this benchmark, we are looking at data on children who live in New York.
+This is a simple benchmark that runs a simple JOIN between the weight data and population_zip data.
+The JOIN key is on zip_code.

 **Datasets**:
-The two datasets for this benchmark are *weight_data* and *population_density*.
-The **weight_data** dataset contains figures on the number of overweight and obese children for a given zip code in New York.
-The **population** density dataset has figures on the number of people for a given zip code.
-These datasets are located in the */data* directory.
-In that directory, you will also find the data schema for each dataset as well as the table sizes.
+The datasets used for this benchmark is **weight** and **population_density**.
+The schemas for this dataset can be found at ```/tez/data/weight_data.txt``` and ```/tez/data/population_zip.txt```.

 **Benchmark**:
 The workloads for these benchmarks are **mr_workload.sh** and **tez_workload.sh**.
 There is no difference between these jobs except one uses the MR execution engine and the other uses the Tez execution engine.
-The main script of this workload is the **overweight\_zips\_{mr/tez}.sql** script, which runs the AVG() aggregation across three datasets.
+The main script that contains the query for this workload is the **join\_weight\_zips\_{mr/tez}.sql** script.

 **Results**:
-The results can be found under the */logs* directory under */benchmark 2*.
+The results can be found under the */logs* directory under */benchmark 1*.
 There are both console logs (terminal output) and web-console (from the YARN cluster web interface) logs.

 *Map Reduce*:
-Hive on MR resulted in three distinct MR jobs - one for each of the AVG() queries.
+Hive on MR resulted in one MR job.
-1) Average population density per zip code: 	1254.6468685961365
-**Time taken: 23.528 seconds**, Fetched: 1 row(s)
-2) Average population density per zip code (top overweight): 	953.66536454547
-**Time taken: 23.181 seconds**, Fetched: 1 row(s)
-3) Average population density per zip code (least overweight): 	1454.0622953780796
-**Time taken: 24.864 seconds**, Fetched: 1 row(s)
+Time taken: **35.097 seconds**, Fetched: 10 row(s)

 *Tez*:
-Hive on Tez resulted in three distinct Tez DAGs - one for each of the AVG() queries.
+Hive on Tez resulted in one distinct Tez DAG.
-1) Average population density per zip code: 	1254.6468685961365
-**Time taken: 16.498 seconds**, Fetched: 1 row(s)
-2) Average population density per zip code (top overweight): 	953.66536454547
-**Time taken: 0.891 seconds**, Fetched: 1 row(s)
-3) Average population density per zip code (least overweight): 	1454.0622953780796
-**Time taken: 0.803 seconds**, Fetched: 1 row(s)

-As can be seen, there is not a significant time difference between the first two jobs for MR (23.528) vs. Tez (16.498), although Tez is still clearly faster.
-What is particularly interesting is that the second and third Tez jobs run lightning fast compared to MR, where there is no performance gain.
-This is due to the fact that Tez can reuse containers, saving time by cutting down on process startup and initialization and bypassing the YARN ResourceManager.

-For validation, here is a different ordering of the same job:
-1) Average population density per zip code (top overweight): 	953.66536454547
-**Time taken: 19.933 seconds**, Fetched: 1 row(s)
-2) Average population density per zip code (least overweight): 	1454.0622953780796
-**Time taken: 1.338 seconds**, Fetched: 1 row(s)
-3) Average population density per zip code: 	1254.6468685961365
-**Time taken: 1.24 seconds**, Fetched: 1 row(s)
+Time taken: **17.065 seconds**, Fetched: 10 row(s)

-You can read more about reusing containers in Tez at: http://hortonworks.com/blog/re-using-containers-in-apache-tez/
+Ultimately, Tez does not perform that much better than MR (compared to the later benchmarks) when doing a JOIN.
+This is perhaps due to the fact that the execution plans between both jobs are not that different.
+Both execution engiens are able to complete the JOIN in just one job, and if you inspect the execution plans in ```benchmark 1\execution_plans``` you can see how similar they are.